 Hello!
 I’m B. B. Morgan: self-published author, fan-girl, and level 45 Word Wizard.
 I live in the southern half of Illinois and currently work at a library – while trying to spring my writing career into the fierce world of publishing.
 I am a graduate of Southeast Missouri State University (English/Small Press Publishing).
 I have my MFA (Creative Writing) from Lindenwood University.

 I’m not sure if there was a point in my life where I decided to be a writer.
 I’ve always loved stories, ever since I could remember.
 I used to sketch scenes and characters before I understood how to link a story together.
-I originally planned to into medicine and became a doctor, but that dream ended when I realized I was horrible with chemistry and biology, and I’m terribly squeamish.
-I nearly went into the culinary track, because I assumed college = job.
+I originally planned to go into medicine and become a doctor, but that dream ended when I realized I was horrible with chemistry and biology, and I’m terribly squeamish.

 Then, one spring afternoon while talking a new road home, I realized that as long as I was doing what I loved, I’d never work a day in my life – I could do whatever I wanted.
 If I wanted to write, then I was going to write.